-- 3.5 The possibilities of fraud are limitless, but for the purposes of this policy, fraud shall include, but not be limited to: - - · Pilfering of stock; - Improper use of telephone/fax facilities; - Unauthorised use of College equipment (including computers); - Theft of cash or equipment; - Improper manipulation of computer programmes or data; - · Collusion with others for illicit gain; - Falsification of documentation such as registers, enrolment forms, timetables, salary claims, financial records and claims for travel and subsistence or other allowances;
+- 3.5 The possibilities of fraud are limitless, but for the purposes of this policy, fraud shall include, but not be limited to: - - Pilfering of stock; - Improper use of telephone, photocopying or other communication facilities; - Unauthorised use of College resources (including IT equipment and services); - · Theft of cash or equipment; - Theft or improper access of data or other personal information; - Improper manipulation of IT systems or data;

-- Improper claims for overtime or time off in lieu; and - Submission of false invoices; - Demands for payment for unsolicited goods; - Contractor frauds involving overcharging, sub-standard work, bid rigging and/or collusion in competition for services; and - Fraudulent claims for College funds. - Willful negligence intended to cause damage to the material interest of the College; - A dishonourable or irresponsible or deliberate act against the interests of the College. - 3.6 The Corporation recognises its responsibility for the safeguarding of its assets and to ensure a sound system of internal control.
-To facilitate this, senior management will: - - Establish and maintain an effective accounting system; - Ensure the operation of Financial Regulations are approved by the Corporation so as to maintain a sound system of internal controls; - Ensure that all employees are aware of their responsibilities under the Financial Regulations; - Establish appropriate detection and reporting procedures; - Monitor relevant legal requirements and ensure that operating procedures are updated accordingly. - 3.7 Bribery and Corruption are covered by a separate Anti-Bribery Policy which can be found in the College Financial Regulations.
+- · Collusion with others for illicit gain; - Falsification of documentation such as registers, enrolment forms, timetables, salary claims, financial records and claims for travel and subsistence or other allowances; - Improper claims for overtime or time off in lieu; and - Submission of false invoices; - Demands for payment for unsolicited goods; - Contractor frauds involving overcharging, sub-standard work, bid rigging and/or collusion in competition for services; - Fraudulent claims for College funds; - Willful negligence intended to cause damage to the material interest of the College; and - A dishonourable or irresponsible or deliberate act against the interests of the College. - 3.6 The Corporation recognises its responsibility for the safeguarding of its assets and to ensure a sound system of internal control.
+To facilitate this, senior management will: - - Establish and maintain an effective accounting system; - Ensure the operation of Financial Regulations are approved by the Corporation so as to maintain a sound system of internal controls; - Ensure that all employees are aware of their responsibilities under the Financial Regulations; - Establish appropriate detection and reporting procedures; - Monitor relevant legal requirements and ensure that operating procedures are updated accordingly. - 3.7 The new Economic Crime and Corporate Transparency Act 2023 was passed in 2024 but and is due to come into effect shortly.
+This law introduces a new offence of "failing to prevent fraud" for corporate bodies including colleges where it has failed to take reasonable steps to prevent fraud.
+It covers employees, agents and subsidiaries (including employees of subsidiaries) and "persons who otherwise perform services for or on behalf of an organisation". - 3.8 The College addresses the requirements of this Act by: - A senior level commitment to a zero fraud culture; - Producing and circulating anti-fraud policies and procedures; - Having staff undertake fraud training; - Undertaking an annual fraud risk assessment; - Considering the level of fraud risk and commitment to anti-fraud measures when taking on new suppliers; - Having a process for staff to speak up about potential fraud (including the College Whistleblowing Policy). - 3.9 Bribery and Corruption are covered by a separate Anti-Bribery Policy which can be found in the College Financial Regulations.
 The Bribery Act 2010 places a responsibility on organisations to have procedures in place to prevent bribery and corruption.
 The definitions of bribery and corruption are described below: